A White Paper on keV Sterile Neutrino Dark Matter: Discussion - Pro and Cons for keV Neutrino as Dark Matter and Perspectives

 The lower bound on the DM mass becomes stronger once a particular production mechanism is specified and the corresponding primordial distribution of sterile neutrinos is taken into account.
 As the DM particles obey dissipationless Liouville dynamics (neglecting the baryonic feedback for a moment), the maximum of their phase-space distribution remains constant.
 The coarse-grained distribution (i.e., the only one that can be inferred from the astronomical observations) can only decrease this maximum, see sec.~4.1.
 This gives a bound on the mass of the sterile neutrino DM that is stronger by a factor of few than that of a degenerate Fermi gas, bringing the lower bound to $\sim 1$~keV or above.

 A keV sterile neutrino mixes with ordinary neutrinos.
+In the presence of sterile neutrinos, the leptonic weak neutral current is nondiagonal in mass eigenstates~\cite{PhysRevD.16.1444}, so the $N$ can decay at tree-level via $Z$-exchange, as $N \to \nu_i \bar\nu_j \nu_j$, where $\nu_i$ and $\nu_j$ are mass eigenstates.
+The necessary and sufficient condition for the leptonic weak neutral current to be diagonal in mass eigenstates is that all leptons of the same chirality and charge must have the same weak $T$ and $T_3$, which is violated in the presence of sterile neutrinos~\cite{PhysRevD.16.1444}.
 Its keV-scale mass makes the decay $N \to \nu_\alpha\nu_\beta\bar\nu_\beta$ possible (here $\alpha,\beta$ are neutrino flavors and all possible combinations of flavors are allowed, including charge conjugated decay channels as $N$ is a Majorana particle).
-The total decay width for $N\to 3\nu$ is given by~\cite{Pal:1981rm,Barger:1995ty}:
+The total decay width for $N\to 3\nu$ is given by~\cite{Pal:82,Barger:1995ty,PhysRevD.16.1444}:

 and one requires that the corresponding lifetime should be much longer than the age of the Universe.
 This imposes a bound on the mixing angle $\theta^2$~\cite{Dolgov:2000ew}: